2014 Moldovan bank fraud scandal: Criminal prosecutions

-As of late October 2015 at least 44 criminal cases regarding non-performing loans allowed by the three banks had been initiated and 20 of them are currently being reviewed.
+As of late October 2015, at least 44 criminal cases regarding non-performing loans allowed by the three banks had been initiated and 20 of them are currently being reviewed.

-Ilan Shor was placed under house arrest on May 6, 2015 and has been charged with "abuse of office while managing a bank."
+Șor was placed under house arrest on 6 May 2015 and has been charged with "abuse of office while managing a bank."
 However, it did not prevent him from running for the public office of the mayor of Orhei in June 2015.
-In February 2019 Ilan Shor was elected member of the parliament.
+In February 2019 Șor was elected member of the parliament.

-Vlad Filat was stripped of his immunity and handcuffed in parliament on October 15, 2015.
-On October 18, 2015 Filat was placed in preliminary detention for 30 days, the detention period being extended for 30 more days on November 11.
-On October 22, 2015, Denis Urechi, the manager of ProAcvaCom, was found guilty of submitting to Banca de Economii (Savings Bank) faked land assessments to obtain a loan equaling US$1.9 million back in October 2011.
+Vlad Filat was stripped of his immunity and handcuffed in parliament on 15 October 2015.
+On 18 October 2015 Filat was placed in preliminary detention for 30 days, the detention period being extended for 30 more days on 11 November.
+On 22 October 2015, Denis Urechi, the manager of ProAcvaCom, was found guilty of submitting to Banca de Economii (Savings Bank) faked land assessments to obtain a loan equaling US$1.9 million back in October 2011.

 Ion Rusu, the manager of Caravita Co.
 Business Estate Investments was sentenced to five years of imprisonment for using the companies to launder funds and commit fraud.
 Rusu confessed that he made fictitious transactions with the intent to hide the origin of US$3.12 million stolen from the Moldovan Savings Bank.

 Rusu is brother-in-law to Vlad Filat, former Prime Minister of Moldova, and has claimed Filat is the real owner of the two companies.

 A court in Chisinau on June 27 found Vlad Filat guilty of abuse of office and corruption.
 He was sentenced to nine years in jail on corruption charges, stripped of a state award, and barred from holding public office for five years.